+IEP pursuant to the Individuals with Disabilities Education Act

+(IDEA) IDEA, and who satisfy the graduation requirements through the

-- N. Students who enter the ninth grade in or prior to the 2007-08 school year who are enrolled in an alternative education program and meet the requirements of their plans leading to high school graduation developed pursuant to Section 1210.568 of this title shall be awarded a standard diploma. - O. Any student who completes the curriculum requirements of the International Baccalaureate Diploma Program shall be awarded a standard diploma. - P. Any student who successfully completes an advanced mathematics or science course offered pursuant to Section 1210.404 of this title shall be granted academic credit toward meeting the graduation requirements pursuant to paragraph 2 or 3, as appropriate, of subsection B or D of this section. - Q. For purposes of this section, the courses approved for college admission requirements shall be courses which are approved by the Oklahoma State Regents for Higher Education for admission to an institution within The Oklahoma State System of Higher Education. - R. Students who have been denied a standard diploma by the school district in which the student is or was enrolled for failing to meet the requirements of this section may re-enroll in the school district that denied the student a standard diploma following the denial of a standard diploma.
+N. T. Students who enter the ninth grade in or prior to the 2007-08 school year who are enrolled in an alternative education program and meet the requirements of their plans leading to high school graduation developed pursuant to Section 1210.568 of this title shall be awarded a standard diploma.

+O. U. Any student who completes the curriculum requirements of the International Baccalaureate Diploma Program shall be awarded a standard diploma.

+P. V. Any student who successfully completes an advanced mathematics or science course offered pursuant to Section 1210.404 of this title shall be granted academic credit toward meeting the graduation requirements pursuant to paragraph 2 or 3, as appropriate, of subsection B or D of this section.

+Q. W. For purposes of this section, the courses approved for college admission requirements shall be courses which are approved by the Oklahoma State Regents for Higher Education for admission to an institution within The Oklahoma State System of Higher Education.

+R. X. Students who have been denied a standard diploma by the school district in which the student is or was enrolled for failing to meet the requirements of this section may re-enroll in the school district that denied the student a standard diploma following the denial of a standard diploma.
 The student shall be provided

-'''

-1

-remediation or intervention and the opportunity to complete the

-2

-curriculum units or sets of competencies required by this section to

-3

-obtain a standard diploma.
-Students who re-enroll in the school

-4

-district to meet the graduation requirements of this section shall

-5

-be exempt from the hourly instructional requirements of Section 1-

-6

-111 of this title and the six-period enrollment requirements of this

-7

-section.

-8

-The State Department of Education shall collect and report

-9

-data by school site and district on the number of students who

-10

-enroll in the core curriculum as provided in subsection D of this

-'''
+1 remediation or intervention and the opportunity to complete the 2 curriculum units or sets of competencies required by this section to 3 obtain a standard diploma.
+Students who re-enroll in the school 4 district to meet the graduation requirements of this section shall 5 be exempt from the hourly instructional requirements of Section 1- 6 111 of this title and the six-period enrollment requirements of this 7 section.
+8 $\frac{S.}{Y.}$ The State Department of Education shall collect and 9 report data by school site and district on the number of students 10 who enroll in the core curriculum as provided in subsection D of 11 this section.

-SECTION 2.
-This act shall become effective November 1, 2022.
+12 SECTION 2.
+This act shall become effective July 1, 2023.